itamarcasspi/myCHAT/README.md

 ## Link
   [Click here](https://mychat-25rm.onrender.com) to access the web application hosted in Render.com.

-  """ Disclaimer- As the application traffic is non-existent, requests made to the server may be slowed by up to 50 seconds
+  """ Disclaimer- As the application traffic is non-existent, requests made to the server may be slowed by 50 seconds or more """

 ## Application use cases